futurepixels/futurepixels.co.uk/content/cv.md

 Above all, I am loyal and get excited with a good team.

-Please also read any recommendations I have via <a href="https://www.linkedin.com/in/nigel-greenway-a5710a45/" target="_blank">LinkedIn</a>.
+Please also read any recommendations I have via <a href="https://www.linkedin.com/in/nigel-greenway-a5710a45/" target="_blank" rel="noreferrer">LinkedIn</a>.

 You can <a href="/whoami">read more</a> about me too...